Mentawai people

-Mentawai (also known as Mentawei and Mentawi) people are the native people of the Mentawai Islands (principally Siberut, Sipura, North Pagai and South Pagai) about 100 miles from West Sumatra province, Indonesia.
+The Mentawai (also known as Mantawai, Mentawei and Mentawi) people are the Austronesian people of the Mentawai Islands (principally Siberut, Sipura, North Pagai and South Pagai) about 100 miles from West Sumatra province, Indonesia.
 They live a semi-nomadic hunter-gatherer lifestyle in the coastal and rainforest environments of the islands and are also one of the oldest tribes in Indonesia.
 The Mentawai population is estimated to be about 64,000.

 The Mentawai tribe is documented to have migrated from Nias – a northern island – to the Mentawai islands, living in an isolated life for centuries until they encountered the Dutch in 1621.
-The ancestors of the indigenous Mentawai people are believed to have first migrated to the region somewhere between 2000 to 500 BCE.
+The ancestors of the indigenous Mentawai people are believed to have first migrated to the region somewhere between 2000 and 500 BCE.
 The Mentawai language belongs to the Austronesian language family.
 They follow their own animist belief system called Arat Sabulungan, that links the supernatural powers of ancestral spirits to the ecology of the rainforest.
 When the spirits are not treated well or forgotten, they might bring bad luck like illnesses and haunt those who forgot them.
 Mentawai also have very strong belief towards objects they think are holy.
+The people are characterized by their heavy spirituality, body art and their tendency to sharpen their teeth, a cultural practice tied to Mentawai beauty ideals.

+Demographics

+The Mentawai population is estimated at around 64,000.
+The Mentawai people are documented as having migrated from Nias—an island in the north—to the Mentawai archipelago, living in isolation for centuries until their discovery by the Dutch in 1621.
+The Mentawai language belongs to the Austronesian language family.

+Religion

+Before Christianity, the Mentawai people followed their own beliefs called Arat Sabulungan.
+This is an animist belief in which everything has a spirit and soul.
+When spirits are not treated well or forgotten, they may bring bad luck such as illness and haunt those who forget them.
+Mentawai also have a very strong belief in objects they consider sacred.

-The people are characterized by their heavy spirituality, body art and their tendency to sharpen their teeth, a practice they feel makes one beautiful.
-Mentawai tend to live in unison and peace with the nature around them because they believe that all things in nature have some kind of spiritual essence.
+The Mentawai people are characterized by their strong spirituality, body art, and their penchant for honing their teeth, a practice they believe enhances beauty.
+Mentawai tend to live in harmony and peace with the natural world around them because they believe that all objects in nature possess some kind of spiritual essence.

+However, now almost all Mentawai people have embraced religion, particularly Christianity, both Protestant and Catholic, as well as some Islam, and some still adhere to the ancient belief, Arat Sabulungan.
+One of the local churches for the Mentawai people is the Mentawai Protestant Christian Church (GKPM), founded on July 6, 1916, and has a congregation of approximately 35,000 people.